 Let’s go back to that coffee shop with Joe.
 Will you be the brand that he wants to revisit in his free time?
 Or will you continue making long-form, hard-to-digest content that he forgets in an instant?
 By giving him a few sips instead of the entire pot of coffee, you’re vastly increasing the odds that you grab his attention and gain a consumer.
 Don’t corner yourself with only long form media, or Millennials will speed right by without ever noticing you.

-Not only will this type of snackable content spread awareness and drive traffic (sweet, sweet millennial traffic) to the other media you have on your site, it can also stand alone as entertaining social media posts.
+Not only will this type of branded video content spread awareness and drive traffic (sweet, sweet millennial traffic) to the other media you have on your site, it can also stand alone as entertaining social media posts.
 Its shelf life is long and relevant regardless of when a consumer discovers your brand.
-Use these resources to grab a consumer’s attention on the platforms they are spending the most time with, and you’re well on your path to driving all that traffic straight to your doorstep.
+Use these resources to grab a consumer’s attention on the platforms they are spending the most time with, and you’re well on your path to driving all that traffic straight to your doorstep